-Top Load Washing Machine Maintenance Tips
+Top Loading Washing Machine Maintenance and Cleaning Tips

 Using too much detergent will create excess suds; this can leave a residue in the washer, which over time, can breed mold and bacteria.
 Seriously, less is more.
 Not only that, but it’ll also make malfunctions more likely.